Story 1: Becoming a Working Adult

-My sister’s son has been interested in anything and everything since he was small—
+My sister’s son has been interested in anything and everything since he was little.

-he’s the sort of person who’s brimming with curiosity.
+He’s the sort of person who’s bursting with curiosity.

 He stood someone up.